aydinomer00/ClipAura/README.md

 ClipAura is a modern clipboard manager that streamlines your daily workflow.
 Built with Swift and SwiftUI, this application runs silently in your menu bar, securely storing and organizing everything you copy.

+🎯 **What is ClipAura?**
+ClipAura is a modern clipboard manager that revolutionizes your copy-paste workflow on macOS.
+Built with Swift and SwiftUI, this elegant application runs silently in your menu bar, intelligently organizing everything you copy.
+Never lose what you copied again!
+Access your entire clipboard history with a simple keyboard shortcut and boost your productivity instantly.

 ## 🌟 Features

 - ✅ **Smart clipboard management** (text, code, URLs, emails, images)